Mixbury: Economic and social history

 An open field system of farming prevailed in the parish until 1730.
 Evidence suggests that it may have begun with two fields, but by the latter part of the 17th century it had been reorganised as a more efficient three-field system.
 The fields were Middle Field, Sandfield and West Field.
-Mixbury's inclosure act was passed in 1729 and the inclosure award was made the next year.
+The Mixbury Inclosure Act 1729 (3 Geo.
+2. c.
+5 Pr.) resulting in an inclosure award being made the next year.
 This is by far the earliest inclosure act for an Oxfordshire parish: the next was not passed until 1758.
 The area enclosed under the act was about 2000 acre; land enclosed before 1729 by agreement without the need for an act had been about 445 acre.

 The main road between Buckingham and Banbury passes through the parish south of the village.
 It was made into a turnpike by an Act of Parliament in 1744.

 The rector had the village school built in 1838.
 In 1928 it was reorganised as a junior school and older pupils were transferred to the school at Fringford.
 It was reorganised as an infants' school in 1948 and closed in 1955.

 The original village consisted of thatch-roofed rubblestone cottages clustered between All Saints and the stream.
 In 1874 they were demolished under an order of the Court of Chancery and replaced with two rows of brick-faced semi-detached estate cottages laid out as a model village along the road leading south from the church.